Preventing Ice Damming

 Over time, the freezing barrier builds, which may take several days, and damming can start to occur.
 This prevents water from flowing to the drainage system on the leading edges and pooling water behind the dam.
 Because roofing shingles are engineered to shed water from top to bottom, the backward flow of the pooling water traps it beneath the shingle, creating a leak, which can lead to wall and interior ceiling damage.

-These ice and water barriers beneath shingles, which seal decking at the leading edges of the roofline, are a commercial and residential code requirement in the Northeast.
-However, taking immediate measures to remove snow accumulation following a storm will help prevent damage in two ways:
+These ice and water barriers beneath shingles, which seal decking at the leading edges of the roofline, are a commercial and residential code requirement in the Northeast; however, taking immediate measures to remove snow accumulation following a storm will help prevent damage in two ways:

-Create a free-flowing area at the leading edge for additional upper roofline accumulation to safely melt through the gutter system
+- Prevent accumulation from becoming a source of water flow by removing it entirely.
+Create a free-flowing area at the leading edge for additional upper roofline accumulation to safely melt through the gutter system.

-- Professional installation of heating cables and ice barriers around areas prone to accumulation buildup.
+- Professional installation of heating cables and ice barriers around areas prone to accumulation buildup

 Attempting to remove existing ice dams yourself can be dangerous.
 Not only is working on an icy surface high above the ground risky, but serious damages can occur to roofing materials and gutters if you’re using axes, hammers, or by melting ice chemically with salt or other melting granules.
 If you’re unable to remove snow accumulation prior to freezing, contact the experts at City Roofing & Siding by calling (860) 621-5656 for professional removal or more information.